 If you would like to create a Luck build, a good place to start is to choose the Thief class, as they start with 14 luck.
 At Firelink-Shrine, buy a better weapon (the starting dagger is useless) or kill the naked monk at the top of the stairs to the left of the exterior.

 He has a Katana which deals bleed damage, and it’ll cut through you like a hot knife through butter.
 Be careful.
 Is it important to kill him?
 No. You can return later when you’re stronger and have better weapons.
 The point is it’s all about bleed damage — and the fact that a lot of people don’t think to put Souls into Luck.

 How Does Hollowing Work in Dark Souls 3

 If you sacrifice yourself, you become hollow.
 For every death, you gain +1 to the Hollowing level.
 But you lose the Hollow effect if you heal the Dark Sigil (become human again).

 This is found in the lower cells in Irithyll dungeon beyond vicious rats.
-Hollow-gems are another item used in an infusion to create a hollow weapon.
+Hollow Gems are another item used in an infusion to create a hollow weapon.
 These can be farmed from Corvian Storytellers, but it’ll take some time.
-If you’ve already got points in Luck, you’ll notice drop rates increasing.
-Trust me it’s worth it.
+You’ll notice drop rates increasing if you’ve already got points in Luck; trust me, it’s worth it.